Looking to find Retained Primitive Therapy & Treatment?

 • Poor balance when moving head side to side

-• Difficulty keeping place when copying
+• Challenges keeping place while copying

 • Difficulty learning to ride a bicycle

-• Difficulty crossing the midline
+• Trouble crossing the midline

-• Poor pursuits (smooth eye movements)
+• Poor smooth eye movements (pursuits)

 • Poor expression of ideas on paper